Web Therapy season 1: Plot

-Soon, Fiona meets Austen Clarke, a worldwide media mogul who happens to do good deeds to people in poor countries, and one of Ted's clients.
-He has a problem with relationships, most likely assumed due to being perceived as not nice enough or not willing enough to stay with women rather than going to meetings with famous people, and not good enough sex.
-He admits he is much more interested in connecting emotionally with people than sleeping with them.
+Soon, Fiona meets media mogul and philanthropist Austen Clarke, who is one of Ted's clients.
+Austen has a problem with relationships due to his busy lifestyle, but admits that he is much more interested in connecting emotionally with people than sleeping with them.
 Fiona is amazed at how he seems to be a perfect person; he does not want to settle down and have kids, and she is just about to consider breaking off her marriage.
-Later, her book receives some publication offers and she contacts him for help on deciding which offer to choose.
-She emails him the offers so he can help her decide, but when he is checking the email, he realises that she accidentally sent the book as well, and he is one of the few whom she dedicated the book to.
+Later, Fiona's book receives some publication offers and she contacts Austen for help on deciding which offer to choose.
+Whilst emailing him the offers, she accidentally sends a copy of the book as well, and he is touched to find that she has dedicated the book to him.
 He offers to publish the book for her, and later that night, they meet on his plane and have a rendezvous on their way to Bali.
-Soon enough, Kip contacts her on the plane, she tells him that she is leaving him for Austen and confronts him on his recent behavior.
-He denies being gay, claiming there is a conspiracy against him and that he bought the items for a co-worker's bachelor party.
+When Kip contacts Fiona, she tells him that she is leaving him for Austen and confronts him on his recent behavior.
+He denies being gay, claiming that there is a conspiracy against him and that he bought the items for a co-worker's bachelor party.
 He also tells her that he has high chances of becoming a Republican Congressman for District 17; Fiona can be the wife of a Congressman, just like she wanted since they first started dating, but only if she stays married to him.
 While Austen is devastated, Kip tells him that he would appreciate his endorsement for the campaign, and assures him that he only needs Fiona for the election, and wants her to try rebuilding their marriage, at least for the sake of his career.
 The season ends with Fiona in shock, confused as to what to do.